BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-8-24_hours.c- prints every minute of the dayn 9-times_table.c - outputs the multiplication table from 0-9n 10-add.c- returns the sum of two integersn
+8-24_hours.c- prints every minute of the dayn 9-times_table.c - outputs the multiplication table from 0-9n 10-add.c- returns the sum of two integersn 11-print_to_98.c- counts all natural numbers from n to 98n